After our unbelievable week in the Galapagos Islands Brian and I needed a few days to relax, lie low and catch up on work.

 The road to the Yellow House

 At the end of a long dirt road we found Yellow House Lodge and were instantly happy with our choice.
 We were shown to a big, beautiful room with our own private bathroom and a balcony with a hammock and views of the mountains.
 The homemade breakfast was fresh and delicious.
-Best of all, we had access to hiking trails on which visitors can meander for hours through lush vegetation, spotting birds and dodging spiders.
+Best of all, we had access to hiking trails on which visitors can meander for hours or go on trail runs through lush vegetation, spotting birds and dodging spiders.

 One of the buildings on Yellow House Lodge property.
 Our room was on the top floor.